Easy Crock Pot Boiled Peanuts

 This boils down (haha!) to personal preference.
 Most roadside stands serve them hot, but I eat them both ways.

-I think both ways of enjoying this perfect snack are delicious!
+I think both ways are delicious!

 How to Make Boiled Peanuts in a Crock Pot